ccleberg/cmc.pub/content/blog/2024-02-21-self-hosting-otter-wiki.md

 # Screenshots

 In the screenshot below, you can see the initial launch screen for An Otter Wiki.
 Start by creating your admin account and configure the app as necessary.

 ![An Otter Wiki - Initial Screen](https://img.cleberg.net/blog/20240221-otterwiki/otterwiki.png)

 You can also see the default editing screen for creating and editing pages.
-It\'s as easy as typing Markdown and hitting the save button.
+It's as easy as typing Markdown and hitting the save button.

 ![An Otter Wiki - Editing Screen](https://img.cleberg.net/blog/20240221-otterwiki/otterwiki-edit.png)

 Overall, I like An Otter Wiki and will be looking forward to seeing how much use I get out of it going forward.